-CONTACT INFORMATION: Name: Mailing address: State/Province: Zip/Postal Code: \\\\\ E-mail address: \\\\\ Phone: ( )\\\\\ MEMBERSHIP INFORMATION: (required) Membership #: District #: Lodge #: 1.
+CONTACT INFORMATION: Name: Mailing address: City: State/Province: Zip/Postal Code: E-mail address: Phone: () MEMBERSHIP INFORMATION: (required) Membership #: District #: Lodge #: 1.
 Activities 1, 2 and 3 Submit your Ancestor Chart, Sources List and Family Group Sheets.
 You can either send copies of them in to Sons of Norway Headquarters, or have your lodge cultural director (or lodge officer) sign here to verify that you have completed these requirements for Part 1.
 (Name of Lodge Cultural Skills Admin/Officer) Date 2.
 Family Story • Attach a copy of the family story you completed for Activity 4.
-3. Learning Activity # If your Learning Activity requires you to write a short summary, attach it as a separate document.
-4. Evaluation Form Have you received Cultural Skills Program pin awards previously? ☐ Yes ☐ No If yes, please list: Signature (Cultural Skills Applicant)\\ Date \\By signing this form and accepting awards you are giving Sons of Norway Headquarters permission to use your photos in future promotional materials.
-FOR SONS OF NORWAY HEADQUARTERS USE ONLY (Signature of Fraternal Dept. Cultural Skills Program Coordinator) Date
+3. Learning Activity # • If your Learning Activity requires you to write a short summary, attach it as a separate document.
+4. Evaluation Form Have you received Cultural Skills Program pin awards previously? ☐ Yes ☐ No If yes, please list:

-Agree Disagre 1 Instr ructions for this part were easy to follow.
-2 Req uirements for this part were reasonable.
-3 Lear rning Activities provided a lot of choices.
-Required uired activities were interesting. Γhis pa rt has (check all that apply): Helped me gain a better appreciation of Norwegic ın heritage & cı ılture.
-Increased my involvement with other lodge member formal & informal discussions, presentations, formal , , • Increased the interest of my lodge in the Cultural S participation through special interest groups, prese Offered me an opportunity to involve or pass on the members or other interested individuals. nis skill/interest t to family Helped prepare me to participate in the district and Exhibition & Competition. d/or Internation al Folk Art CK: To improve the unit, please add comments and suggestions.
-Yo ur comment ofidential and in no way affect the awarding of your e ar. ar. ar. or.
+For each of the four questions below, please check the box that accurately. fits your op inion most Agree Disagree 1 Instructions for this part were easy to follow.
+2 Requirements for this part were reasonable.
+3 Learning Activities provided a lot of choices.
+4 Required activities were interesting.
+This part has (check all that apply): ☐ Helped me gain a better appreciation of Norwegian he eritage & cu ılture.
+Increased my involvement with other lodge members (s formal & informal discussions, presentations, formal gr • Increased the interest of my lodge in the Cultural Skills participation through special interest groups, presentation Offered me an opportunity to involve or pass on this sk members or other interested individuals.
+Helped prepare me to participate in the district and/or Exhibition & Competition.
+Internation al Folk Art FEEDBACK: To improve the unit, please add comments and suggare confidential and in no way affect the awarding of your earner.
+Scan and email this form to culturalskills@sofn.com (preferred) of or send it b y mail to: Cultural Skills Program Sons of Norway 1455 West Lake Street Minneapolis, MN 55408